fvwmorg/fvwmorg.github.io/Wiki/Config/Bindings/index.md

 ---
-layout : wiki
+layout: wiki
-title : Bindings
+title: Bindings
-type : config
+type: config
-weight : 650
+weight: 650
-description : |
+description: |
   This describes how to configure Mouse and Key bindings.

 ---